ashiqsayyad/employeesystem/README.md

  Execution Time: 0.072 ms   **Execution time is reduced in STEP 4 as compared to STEP 1 execution time 0.213 ms**

  **INDEX NOTES ENDING**

+# FOREIGN KEY  NOTES STARTING

+A foreign key is a field (or a collection of fields) in one table that uniquely identifies a row of another table.
+In this case, employee_id in the employee_payroll table is the foreign key that references the primary key empid of the employee table.